Security for costs

 Under section 167(1) of the Trade Marks 2002 the Commissioner may require a party to a proceeding to give security for costs if the Commissioner is satisfied that:

-The Commissioner may also require a party to give security for costs if there is sufficient reason to believe that they will be unable to pay costs if unsuccessful in the proceeding.
+- there is reason to believe that the party will be unable to pay the costs of the other party if unsuccessful in the proceedings.

 Requests for security for costs

 Requests to the Commissioner for security for costs must be made through the IPONZ online case management facility on the proceeding case.